epfl-ada/ada-2022-project-tacocat/README.md

 ### Week 47

-- Focusing on homework 2 and ideally finishing it
+- Focusing on homework 2 and ideally finishing it.
-- Implement changes on project according to feedback from Milestone 2 (if available)
+- Implement changes on project according to feedback from Milestone 2 (if available).

 ### Week 48